 Building regional communities of practice of health professions educators is another major goal of the GSMC-FRI fellowship.
 Throughout the two-year program, each Fellow interacts closely with Fellows from their own class, the preceding class, and the subsequent class.
 Community building is fostered by a period of overlap in the residential sessions for first- and second-year participants, providing opportunities for interaction among Fellows who are beginning their education innovation projects and those who have worked on their projects for a year.
 On-line discussion during the distance learning sessions provides an additional forum for group work on research and projects, and for the sharing of resources and experience among current Fellows and Institute graduates.
 Fellows are encouraged to continue their participation in the larger FAIMER community after completion of the fellowship.

-The global FAIMER community includes more than 500 Fellows from more than 200 schools in more than 40 countries.
-To see a sortable list of FAIMER Fellows, their institutions, countries, fellowship year, and project, please visit the FAIMER website Fellows page.
+The global FAIMER community includes more than 2000 Fellows from more than 200 schools in more than 40 countries.

 The GSMC-FAIMER Regional Institute is sponsored by the Foundation for Advancement of International Medical Education and Research (FAIMER), which is a nonprofit foundation of the Educational Commission for Foreign Medical Graduates (ECFMG).

 To request more information on the program via e-mail, please click here.